-With the exception of MGTA-456 and MGTA-145, our product candidates are still in the preclinical development stage, and their risk of failure is high.
+With the exception of MGTA-145 and MGTA-456, our product candidates are still in the preclinical development stage, and their risk of failure is high.
 It is impossible to predict when or if any of our programs will prove effective and safe in humans or will receive regulatory approval.
 Before obtaining marketing approval from regulatory authorities for the sale of any product candidate, we must complete preclinical development and then conduct extensive clinical trials to demonstrate the safety and efficacy of any of our future product candidates in humans.
 Preclinical and clinical testing is expensive, difficult to design and implement, can take many years to complete and is uncertain as to outcome.
 We may be unable to establish clinical endpoints that applicable regulatory authorities would consider clinically meaningful, and a clinical trial can fail at any stage of testing.
 The outcome of preclinical studies and early clinical trials may not be predictive of the success of later clinical trials, and interim results of a clinical trial do not necessarily predict final results.
 Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their products.

-Successful completion of clinical trials is a prerequisite to submitting a new drug application, or NDA, or a biologics license application, or BLA, to the FDA, a Marketing Authorization Application, or MAA, to the EMA and similar approval filings to comparable foreign regulatory authorities, for each product candidate and, consequently, the ultimate approval and commercial marketing of any product candidates.
+Successful completion of clinical trials is a prerequisite to submitting a new drug application, or NDA, or a biologics license application, or BLA, to the FDA, a Marketing Authorization Application to the EMA and similar approval filings to comparable foreign regulatory authorities, for each product candidate and, consequently, the ultimate approval and commercial marketing of any product candidates.
 We do not know whether any of our clinical trials will begin or be completed on schedule, if at all.

 We may experience delays in completing our preclinical studies and initiating or completing clinical trials.
+For example, based on COVID-19-related impacts at our clinical sites, enrollment timelines for our Phase 2 trial for MGTA-456 in inherited metabolic disorders have been shifted into 2021 and our plans to initiate multiple Phase 2 trials for MGTA-145 may be staggered over the course of 2020.
 We also may experience numerous unforeseen events during, or as a result of, any future clinical trials that we could conduct that could delay or prevent our ability to receive marketing approval or commercialize our product candidates, including: